Rainbow-Lam/Lab9/Lab9.md

 break up concern as this one factor explained 83.58% of the variance in the items, and the factor loadings are all above 0.4 (.82-.94).
-The item with highest factor loading is “I worry that my romantic/sexual partner might leave me.” \# Q3: Pick another subscale from FSMI.
+The item with highest factor loading is “I worry that my romantic/sexual partner might leave me.”

+# Q3: Pick another subscale from FSMI.
 Test reliability and factor analysis.
 Answer all the questions above.

-Answer:
-The output below is based on the subscale of affiliation (exclusion concern).
+Answer: The output below is based on the subscale of affiliation (exclusion concern).
 The Cronbach’s alpha of this subscale is 0.90.
 Since the Cronbach’s alpha of the scale and that of each separate items is above 0.8, it indicates that the reliability of the measure of status seeking is good.
 One factor is identified from this subscale.
 This is concluded because there’s only one data point before the flattened point and that there is only one data point have an eigensvalue above 1 and above the parallel.
 Based on the output, the scale is a good measure of exclusion concern as this one factor explained 67.22% of the variance in the items, and the factor loadings are all above 0.4 (.69-.83).
-The item with highest factor loading is “I often think about whether other people accept me.
+The item with highest factor loading is “I often think about whether other people accept me.”

-\#Reliability test and factor analysis for affiliation (exclusion concern)
+# Reliability test and factor analysis for affiliation (exclusion concern)

 ``` r
 Alpha(lab9data, "FSMI", 19:24)